-I started out sitting on my knees and let the wind take me in whichever direction it pleased, but it took me straight to a massive amount of weeds in the water.
-I decided to pick up the pace and paddle in the opposite direction.
-I switched from sitting on my knees to standing on them, which allowed me to gain some speed.
+To get used to the board, I started out sitting on my knees and let the wind take me wherever it pleased.
+Unfortunately, it took me straight into a massive bunch of weeds floating in the water.
+With a little gusto, I decided to pick up the pace and paddle in the opposite direction.

-The weather was perfect and the water was a great temperature, too.
-At one point, the breeze finally stopped and I decided it was time to stand.
-Well, I mean, fall.
-A lot.
-It was my first time on a stand-up paddleboard, okay?
-I felt confident enough to try standing, but I ended up losing my balance quickly and I fell head first into the water.
-I held onto my paddle like it was my only lifeline even though I was wearing a life jacket.
+The weather was perfect, and the water was a great temperature, too.
+At one point, the breeze finally stopped, and I decided it was time to stand.
+Well, I mean, fall—a lot.
+It was my first time on a stand-up paddleboard.
+I felt confident enough to try standing, but I ended up losing my balance quickly, and I fell headfirst into the water.
+I held onto my paddle like it was my only lifeline, even though I was wearing a life jacket.
 You can say I’m one for the dramatics.
 I swam back to the board to try again.

 “I’m up!
 I’m up!
 Look at me, Jo-… nevermind.”

 No surprise here, but I fell again.
-Only this time I fell backwards.
-Compared to a kayak or canoe, getting back on the board is pretty easy.
-After a lot of trial and error, I stood again and this time I stayed standing!
+Only this time I fell backward.
+Compared to reentering a kayak or canoe, getting back on the board is pretty easy.
+After a lot of trial and error, I stood again, and this time I stayed standing!
 We paddled around for a while, then sat on the boards to take a breather and snap some pictures with the disposable waterproof camera we brought.
 I could have stayed on the water forever, but it soon came time to head back to Float Eureka.
-Deflating the boards was easier than inflating them and we were out of there in 10 minutes.
+Turns out deflating the boards was easier than inflating them, and we were out of there in 10 minutes.

-We pulled in and Schreffler helped us haul everything back inside.
-Me and Jordain walked across the grassy yard and, just like that, we were in our room at The Wanderoo Lodge.
-It was time for a cold shower and a nap in our comfy king size bed before we hit the town.
+We pulled in, and Schreffler helped us haul our gear back inside.
+Jordain and I walked across the grassy yard and, just like that, we were in our room at The Wanderoo Lodge.
+At that point, it was time for a cold shower and a nap in our comfy king size bed before we hit the town.

-Eureka Springs is full of cozy restaurants and unique bars that make for the perfect weekend getaway.
-Thanks to some of Spencer’s suggestions we ended up at the popular Italian restaurant Ermilio's for dinner after walking up a steep hill.
+Eureka Springs is full of cozy restaurants and bars that make for the perfect weekend getaway.
+Thanks to some of Spencer’s suggestions, we ended up at the popular Italian restaurant Ermilio's for dinner after walking up a steep hill.
 If you didn’t know: Eureka Springs is extremely hilly.
-We had over an hour wait, but the food was well worth it and we passed time in the bar upstairs, drinking and playing games.
+The wait was more than an hour, but the food was worth it, and we passed time drinking and playing games in the bar upstairs.